SpudGunMan/EQMap2/README.md

 ## To-Do
 normally on a next branch if you see it try it out! `git pull origin next`
-- add other types of data (tide)
+- add other types of data
-  - volcano plotting
   - tsunami data
 - save settings
   - UTC
-- replay from larger returns in USGS (poll more in UK)
 - generate some new maps
   - fault lines